 FRUITS: dried fruits that aren’t too sweet like cherries and cranberries.
 Granny Smith apples, pomegranate, grapefruit.

-VEGETABLES: sprouts, asparagus, broccoli, Brussels sprouts, cauliflower, carrots, celery, cilantro, corn, kale, leafy greens!!
+VEGETABLES: sprouts, asparagus, broccoli, brussels sprouts, cauliflower, carrots, celery, cilantro, corn, kale, bitter greens and leafy greens!!

 GRAINS: amaranth, barley, basmati rice, buckwheat, corn flour, quinoa.